atwellke1984/RepData_PeerAssessment1/PA1_template.md

                                                   nsmall = 2)
 ```

-The mean number of steps taken per day after missing values have been replaced was `r mean_number_steps_per_day_na_replaced` and the median number of steps taken per day was `r median_number_steps_per_day_na_replaced`.
-If we compare these values to the mean and median number of steps taken when missing data was still present in the data (`r mean_number_steps_per_day` and `r median_number_steps_per_day`, respectively), we can see that the mean has remained the same and the median has increased and become equal to the mean.
+The mean number of steps taken per day after missing values have been replaced was 10766.19 and the median number of steps taken per day was 10766.19.
+If we compare these values to the mean and median number of steps taken when missing data was still present in the data (10766.19 and 10765.00, respectively), we can see that the mean has remained the same and the median has increased and become equal to the mean.

 By imputing the average number of steps taken per 5-min interval in place of missing values, the median has converged with the mean.
 This has eliminated the slight skew in the distribution and transformed the data to be a symmetrical, normal distribution.